AlexanderKirchnerHausler/akhwebsite/content/about.md

 of being and relating (e.g. cultures of honor).

-My doctoral thesis *The Relationality of Feelings: A cultural comparison of affective patterns in Western and East-Asian relationships"* has been shortlisted for the Triandis Doctoral Thesis Award of the International Association of Cross-Cultural Psychology.
+My doctoral thesis *The Relationality of Feelings: A cultural comparison of affective patterns in Western and East-Asian relationships"* has been awarded the Triandis Doctoral Thesis Award 2020 of the International Association of Cross-Cultural Psychology.
 &nbsp;
 &nbsp;
 ### PUBLICATIONS
 ---

 **Kirchner, A.**, Boiger, M., Uchida, Y., Norasakkunkit, V., Verduyn, P., & Mesquita, B. (2018).
-Humiliated fury is not universal: the co-occurrence of anger and shame in the United States and Japan. *Cognition and Emotion, 32(6)*, 1317-1328.
+Humiliated fury is not universal: the co-occurrence of anger and shame in the United States and Japan. *Cognition and Emotion, 32(6)*, 1317-1328. https://doi.org/10.1080/02699931.2017.1414686

 Schouten, A., Boiger, M., **Kirchner-Häusler, A.**, Uchida, Y., & Mesquita, B. (2020).
 Cultural Differences in Emotion Suppression in Belgian and Japanese Couples: A Social Functional Model. *Frontiers in Psychology, 11*, 1048. https://doi.org/10.3389/fpsyg.2020.01048